gamtiq/frontend-tools/README.md

 * [Vue.js](https://vuejs.org/) - simple yet powerful library for building modern web interfaces.

 ### React-based library / framework / platform <a name="react-library"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
-* [AgnosticUI](https://www.agnosticui.com/) - Accessible React component primitives that also work with Vue 3, Svelte, and Angular!
 * [Ant Design](https://ant.design/docs/react/introduce) - an enterprise-class UI design language and React-based implementation.
 * [Blueprint](https://blueprintjs.com/) - a React-based UI toolkit for the web.
 It is optimized for building complex, data-dense web interfaces for desktop applications.
 * [Chakra UI](https://chakra-ui.com/) - a simple, modular and accessible component library that gives you all the building blocks you need to build your React applications.